cloud-66-internal/help.cloud66.com/_includes/how-to-guides/add-ins/logentries.md

 If your log files (<span style="background-color: #FFFF00">make sure they exist on the server</span>) are not showing up in your Logentries account or they are empty, try to <b>SCAN FOR NEW LOGS</b>.
 In order to do that you will need to:

-- Go to your log analyzer config page (click on logentries in your application page under External add-ins).
+- Go to your log analyzer config page (click on logentries in your Application Overview under External add-ins).
 - Push the SCAN FOR NEW LOGS button.